naren-sriram/robocopilot2.0/robocopilot_extension/QUICK_INSTALL.md

 # Quick Installation Guide - RoboCopilot Extension

-## Fixed Import Issues ✅
+## Import Issues Fixed ✅

-The extension has been updated to fix the relative import issues.
+The extension has been updated to use relative imports, which should resolve the package import errors.
 Here's how to install it properly:

 ## Installation Steps